 A Threshold to Success

 The Upper School takes well-crafted learners, where their time throughout Middle School was spent honing their learning skills and organization, and places them in a liberal arts environment where their true passions take flight.
-Part of what makes our Upper School so successful is the range of classes offered, and the number of Advanced Placement, or college-credit, classes offered—16 total.
-Last spring alone, 44% of our juniors and seniors—almost half of the classes—were recognized as AP Scholars (those with a score of a 3 out of 5 or above on at least 3 AP tests).
+Part of what makes our Upper School so successful is the range of classes offered, and the number of Advanced Placement, or college-level, classes offered—17 total.
 The classroom experience is rounded out by programs like our summer Internship Program for rising juniors and seniors, and The Horace G. Fralin Program for Global Studies, which offers its students travel opportunities and a global perspective in learning.
+This year, we'll graduate our first STEM Certificate students who must complete a senior project, specific course requirements, and participation in outside STEM activities in order to receive this designation.
 Put all of these elements together and you have something truly special; you have a North Cross graduate.
-You have a student who is ready not just to join, but to contribute thoughtfully and fearlessly to any college environment.
+You have a student who is ready not just to join, but to contribute—thoughtfully and fearlessly—to any college environment.